wzulfikar/lifelog/draft/interpersonal_communication.md

 Be **other-oriented**, not **self-oriented**.

-Communication: process of acting on information
+Communication: process of acting on information.